We are Pumpjack & Piddlewick and welcome to our life.

 In our middle ages we found each other and, due to varying circumstances, gave up everything, completely changing our lives to pursue the proverbial dream.
 And when we say, ‘gave everything up’, we mean literally everything we had, including a steady income.
 We jumped off the cliff and started down the wine making road on a Ducati touring motorcycle (since sold) and have not regretted one moment.
 And for those who think of wine as the exclusive property of the posh, rich and/or snobs, do read on.
 You will find we are the furtherest from any of these that anyone could be.

 The choice to chase the dream was an easy one, but the lifestyle has been and is hard.
 The flip side is a real passion and true enjoyment in the day to day, and in what we are doing.
 We have never been happier and more excited about living life.

 But why do it?

 France was the focus, in particular Burgundy, as a long held passion for Pumpjack.
 We arrived with essentially all we owned in 3 large suitcases, and no jobs or income lined up, but what we did have was an opportunity to look after a small Château, near Chablis, as Caretakers (Gardiens in France) in exchange for a place to live.
 So we were lucky enough to began our French life in a beautiful place, we just had to make the rest happen.

-To make the most of the little we had we decided to follow a homesteading lifestyle, preferring, or if you like having to live to no waste principles.
-We recycle, upcycle, forage, wildcraft and make the most of a large garden, now with vegetables, as well as long standing orchard and large selection of herbs.
+To make the most of the little we had we decided to follow a simple lifestyle, preferring, or, if you like having to, live a downsized life.
+We learned how to (had to) recycle, upcycle, forage, wildcraft and to make the most of a garden.

 The entrepreneurial spirit

 To support ourselves and the Dream, and with true entrepreneurial spirit, we put our creative juices (or should that be creative wine?) to the fore and put our hands to many and any tasks.
-In consequence we have enjoyed a great variety of odd jobs, such as pruning vineyards, cleaning, cooking, selling stuff on ebay, babysitting, giving wine tours, refurbishing shutters and also making items to sell.
+In consequence we have enjoyed a great variety of odd jobs, such as pruning vineyards, cleaning, cooking, selling stuff on ebay, babysitting, giving wine tours, refurbishing shutters and ultimately setting up our own businesses.

-We hope you enjoy our story, our journey and join us in pursuing the dream.
+We hope you enjoy our story, our discoveries and join us in pursuing a new life.